 When an existing vTPM is launched-- even if it was created immediately beforehand-- the vTPM software is first measured.

 The vTPM measurements are provided to the vPlatform Manager, which extends them into a freshly reset resettable pTPM PCR.
-(They may also be stored internally, in order to reduce the risk of race conditions and to facilitate later deep attestation.) fact that the vTPM measurement is stored in a pTPM PCR will allow us to take advantage of the pTPM's data protection capabilities.
+(They may also be stored internally, in order to reduce the risk of race conditions and to facilitate later deep attestation.)
+(A resettable PCR is used because a non-resettable PCR would require vTPMs to always be booted in the same order and with the same set active in order for the PCR values to be predictable and allow reasonable “good value” measurements.)
+The fact that the vTPM measurement is stored in a pTPM PCR will allow us to take advantage of the pTPM's data protection capabilities.

-An identifier of the Virtual Platform associated with the vTPM-- which might be as simple as an ID, or as complex as the hash of a security policy-- is also extended into the resettable pTPM PCR, allowing us to verify the association between the vTPM and its VP.
+An identifier of the Virtual Platform associated with the vTPM-- which might be as simple as an ID, or as complex as the combination of a name and the hash of a security policy-- is also extended into the resettable pTPM PCR, allowing us to verify the association between the vTPM and its VP.

 The vPlatform Manager uses the pTPM to unseal the VDK, which has previously been sealed to a set of expected pTPM PCR values.
-(See).
+(See9.3.3).
 The operation will only succeed if the pTPM PCRs contain the expected measurements for the trusted computing base (including VMM and vPlatform Manager), vTPM, and VP.

 The decrypted VDK is sent to the vTPM, which retrieves its stored data (probably from the disk) and decrypts it.
 The vPlatform Manager additionally provides a previously stored integrity protection check, such as a hash of the encrypted data, with the vTPM uses to verify that its data is current and has not been modified,